Jacqueline Kennedy Onassis: Marriage to John F. Kennedy

-Jacqueline Bouvier and U.S. Representative John F. Kennedy belonged to the same social circle and were formally introduced by a mutual friend, journalist Charles L. Bartlett, at a dinner party in May 1952.
+Jacqueline and U.S. representative John F. Kennedy met at a dinner party hosted by journalist Charles L. Bartlett in May 1952.
 She was attracted to Kennedy's physical appearance, wit and wealth.
 The pair also shared the similarities of Catholicism, writing, enjoying reading and having previously lived abroad.
 Kennedy was busy running for the U.S. Senate seat in Massachusetts; the relationship grew more serious and he proposed to her after the November election.
-Bouvier took some time to accept, because she had been assigned to cover the coronation of Queen Elizabeth II in London for The Washington Times-Herald.
+Bouvier took some time to accept, because she had been assigned to cover the coronation of Elizabeth II in London for The Washington Times-Herald.

 After a month in Europe, she returned to the United States and accepted Kennedy's marriage proposal.
 She then resigned from her position at the newspaper.
 Their engagement was officially announced on June 25, 1953.
 She was 24 and he was 36.

-Bouvier and Kennedy married on September 12, 1953, at St. Mary's Church in Newport, Rhode Island, in a mass celebrated by Boston's Archbishop Richard Cushing.
+Bouvier and Kennedy married on September 12, 1953, at St. Mary's Church in Newport, Rhode Island, in a Mass celebrated by Boston's Archbishop Richard Cushing.
 The wedding was considered the social event of the season with an estimated 700 guests at the ceremony and 1,200 at the reception that followed at Hammersmith Farm.
-The wedding dress was designed by Ann Lowe of New York City, and is now housed in the Kennedy Library in Boston, Massachusetts.
+The wedding dress was designed by Ann Lowe of New York City, and is now housed in the Kennedy Presidential Library in Boston.
 The dresses of her attendants were also created by Lowe, who was not credited by Jacqueline Kennedy.

 The newlyweds honeymooned in Acapulco, Mexico, before settling in their new home, Hickory Hill in McLean, Virginia, a suburb of Washington, D.C.
 Kennedy developed a warm relationship with her parents-in-law, Joseph and Rose Kennedy.
 In the early years of their marriage, the couple faced several personal setbacks.
 John Kennedy suffered from Addison's disease and from chronic and at times debilitating back pain, which had been exacerbated by a war injury; in late 1954, he underwent a near-fatal spinal operation.
 Additionally, Jacqueline Kennedy suffered a miscarriage in 1955 and in August 1956 gave birth to a stillborn daughter, Arabella.
 They subsequently sold their Hickory Hill estate to Kennedy's brother Robert, who occupied it with his wife Ethel and their growing family, and bought a townhouse on N Street in Georgetown.
 The Kennedys also resided at an apartment at 122 Bowdoin Street in Boston, their permanent Massachusetts residence during John's congressional career.